hsfl/cosmos-installer/README.md

 #!shell
 cd
 ```
 by default cosmos installs in the home folder of the current user.
 Clone the installer repository into the 'cosmos' folder.
+Enter the command
 ```
 #!shell
 git clone https://cosmos@bitbucket.org/cosmos/installer-linux-mac.git cosmos